msorbaro/mavs-backend/README.md

 Make sure you run the backend before starting the frontend.

 ### Calls Yet To Do
-* POST for writing new reviews
-* GET for reviews from a company + relevant info
 * POST to add a company
-* POST to add a review
-* DELETE a review
-* GET to view all reviews by a user

 * Any other requests?
 You can add them here.

 ### Current API calls
+* POST for writing new reviews
+* GET for reviews from a company + relevant info
+* GET to view all reviews by a user
+* DELETE a review
 #### GET for basic information on a single company
  /api/companies/:name/info
  name = company name